 - Make certain that the control is switched to “heat” as opposed to “off” or “cool.”

 - Make sure the program is set to the right day and time and is programmed to “run.”
 If you’re having a hard time getting out of the setting, regulate the temperature with the up/down arrows and using the “hold” button.
-This will make the heating to turn on if thermostat scheduling is a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.